intel/gbs/README.rst

 4) With --noinit option, Skip initialization of build root and start with build immediately
 ::

-  $ gbs localbuild -R http://example1.org/ -A i586  --noinit
+  $ gbs build -R http://example1.org/ -A i586  --noinit

 5) Specify a package git directory, instead of running in git top directory
 ::

-  $ gbs localbuild -R http://example1.org/ -A i586  PackageKit
+  $ gbs build -R http://example1.org/ -A i586  PackageKit

 6) Local repo example
 ::

-  $ gbs localbuild -R /path/to/repo/dir/ -A i586
+  $ gbs build -R /path/to/repo/dir/ -A i586

-'''BKM''': to have quick test with local repo, you can run 'gbs localbuild' with remote repo. rpm packages will be downloaded to localdir /var/cache/\
+'''BKM''': to have quick test with local repo, you can run 'gbs build' with remote repo. rpm packages will be downloaded to localdir /var/cache/\
 build/md5-value/, then you can use the following command to create it as local repo